Why Your Student Shouldn’t Play the Same Sport Year-Round

 “Performing the same movements and using the same sets of muscles, bones, and joints over and over lead to what we call overuse injuries,” says Dr. Zach Smith, a board-certified sports medicine doctor with LeBauer Sports Medicine in Greensboro, NC.
 “Growing bones and cartilage in children and teens are less resistant to overuse, so they can develop injuries more quickly than adults.”

-Smith and his colleagues, Dr. Michael Rigby and Dr. Jeremy Schmitz, say they are seeing more overuse injuries in youth such as stress fractures, tendinitis, bursitis, apophysitis (inflammation at the end of a bone, such as “little league elbow”) and knee issues.
+Smith and his colleague, Dr. Jeremy Schmitz, say they are seeing more overuse injuries in youth such as stress fractures, tendinitis, bursitis, apophysitis (inflammation at the end of a bone, such as “little league elbow”) and knee issues.
 Previously, these types of injuries were rare in children.

 Help your athlete prevent overuse injuries.